 Additionally, as mentioned before, the sidewalk system is inconsistent and provides little refuge for pedestrians seeking to travel along the road by foot.
 In multiple locations, the proposed redevelopment area contains deteriorated sidewalks, lacks sidewalks, or lacks ADA compliant access curb ramps.
-This creates unsafe conditions by not providing safe conditions for pedestrian travel within the redevelopment area.
+This does not provide safe conditions for pedestrian travel within the redevelopment area.